aitzaz-ahmad/find-largest-sum/README.md

 * etc

-**NOTE:** You only need to find one answer if there are multiple subsets meet the requirement. _Please don’t use brute force way to solve this question._
+**NOTE:** You only need to find one answer if there are multiple subsets meet the requirement. _Please don’t use brute force way to solve this question._ Your solution should be _clean_, _clear_, _well commented_, _and thoroughly tested_.